main banner

 The first of these landings took place next to Leopardstown racecourse itself, in the townland of Ballyogan, which lies to the south of the race course track.
 The Irish newspapers on May 23, 1941 carried the very subdued report that: The Government Information Bureau last night stated: A British aircraft crashed this afternoon in County Dublin.
 The crew, who were uninjured, have been interned.
 This was reported alongside reports of the fighting on the island of Crete.

 They reported that they were part of a flight of four aircraft flying from Gibraltar to the UK, and had run out of fuel due to loss of bearings and failure of their wireless equipment.
+A large amount of documentation found in the aircraft also indicated clearly where they were coming from.

 Their names were recorded in the report in a number places but in general on the first day they were understood to be: